geneeblack/graphql_model_mapper/README.md

 ## Other Options

-The query and mutation objects have a default resolver defined that may be sufficient for your needs (with the exception of the create mutation which most likely will not be adequate for your implementation).
-In the event that you want to assign your own resolvers for your type you can override the default resolver for the type on the macro attribute in the following way:
+The query and mutation objects have a default resolver defined that may be sufficient for your needs (with the exception of the create mutation which most likely will not be adequate for your implementation, currently it simply validates the input and does not attempt to add the record).

+        def self.create_resolver(obj, inputs, ctx, model_name)
+            if !GraphqlModelMapper.authorized?(ctx, model_name, :create)
+                raise GraphQL::ExecutionError.new("error: unauthorized access: create '#{model_name.classify}'")
+            end
+            model = model_name.classify.constantize
+            item = model.new(inputs[model_name.downcase].to_h)
+            begin
+              if !item.valid?
+                raise GraphQL::ExecutionError.new(item.errors.full_messages.join("; "))
+              else
+                raise GraphQL::ExecutionError.new("error: WIP, item not saved but is a valid '#{model_name.classify}'")
+                #item.save!
+              end
+            end
+            item
+        end

+If you want to assign your own resolvers for your type you can override the default resolver for the type on the macro attribute in the following way:

     graphql_query resolver: -> (obj, inputs, ctx){ raise GraphQL::ExecutionError.new(inputs.to_h.to_a) }

 The method that you assign to the resolver should be a class method that accepts and orchestrates the parameters passed from GraphQL in the resolve.
 In this example it is simply calling a GraphQL::ExecutionError to output the contents of the input parameters.
 These methods could be anywhere in your application, they are not limited to the model on which they are defined.